eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

   the sampler just hasn't started the mixing phase and is still trying to find the typical set.

-- Consider a _non-centered_ model.
+- Consider a _non-centered_ parameterization.
 This is an amazing trick: it all boils down to the familiar equation $$X = \sigma Z + \mu$$ from STAT 101, but it honestly works wonders.
 See [Thomas Wiecki's blog post](http://twiecki.github.io/blog/2017/02/08/bayesian-hierchical-non-centered/)